How do you give website design feedback that’s actually helpful—and most importantly, actionable—to designers and developers?

 - Not great for bugs.
 It’s not great for technical bugs which require a lot more information: console logs, environment data, steps to reproduce, etc.

-You can use any project management tool or issue tracker that you like.
+You can use any project management tool, plugin, or issue tracker that you like.

 For this post, I'll use Trello as an example, but there are dozens of great bug tracking tools out there.

 Whenever your client files a new piece of feedback, you should immediately categorize the issue, then assign a team member to it.
 With Trello, it takes just three clicks to go from client report:

 To a complete, well-organized list with issue type (UX design, backend…), priority, assignee, and due date:

 The best part?
 Your team can filter tasks directly from Trello to see what needs to be worked on next:

 Ok!
 Now that your issue tracker is set up, it’s time to get some feedback and bug reports from your website straight into your issue tracker.

 2. Collect website feedback to your issue tracker

 There are 3 ways to get design feedback into your issue tracker: